Hamayounali/KabulKia/README.md

 # Setup
 Clone this repository

-$ git clone git@github.com:Hamayounali/hamayoun-portfolio.git
+$ git clone git@github.com:Hamayounali/KabulKia.git
-$ cd hamayoun-portfolio
+$ cd kabulkia

 Run the live server or open index.html with your browser

 # Built With

-• HTML and CSS
+• HTML, CSS and JavaScript

 • VSCode